 Summaries of the accuracies of SEBAL are available in Bastiaanssen et al (2005) and Kalma et al. (2008), with numerous case studies (Teixeira et al., 2009).
-In general, the reported errors are higher for smaller scales and small time intervals, and are within the errors of measurements of the device used for validation, which is typically 10-15%.
+In general, the reported errors are higher for smaller spatial scales and small time intervals, and are within the errors of measurements of the device used for validation, which is typically 10-15%.
 Reported accuracies from numerous validation exercises using point- and field-scale instruments suggest that remote sensing-based ET estimates have errors around 50 W m-2, or a maximum error of around 15-30% for daily estimates (Kalma et al., 2008), though the errors may vary with the spatial resolution of the input data.
 Errors over long time scales, including the seasonal estimates of importance to water managers and assessments of water productivity, are typically lower (RMSE~5%) due to cancelling out of daily errors (Bastiaanssen et al., 2005).

-Most validation sites, both for SEBAL/METRIC and for EO-based ET methods in general, are located in relatively in large plots of homogeneous vegetation, which facilitates comparison with satellite imagery but may not assess accuracy well over heterogeneous landscapes.
-SEBAL, for example, assumes minimal advection of energy among pixels, which is likely valid over large homogenous vegetation but may not be valid in heterogenous irrigated landscapes in semi-arid and arid climates.
+Most validation sites, both for SEBAL/METRIC and for EO-based ET methods in general, are located in relatively large plots of homogeneous vegetation, which facilitates comparison with satellite imagery but may not assess accuracy well over heterogeneous landscapes.
+SEBAL, for example, assumes minimal advection of energy among pixels, which is likely valid over large homogenous vegetation but may not be valid in heterogeneous irrigated landscapes in semi-arid and arid climates.
 Advection may double the amount of ET in situations of extreme humidity gradients and high winds (Allen et al., 2011), which motivated the use of ETo and ETf in METRIC in place of Rn-G as used in SEBAL.
 For small irrigated plots in semi-arid or arid climates, the assumption of no advection may be especially problematic, though this has not been systematically quantified using one-source models.

 Water balance measurements have also been used to validate remotely sensed ET at the scales of individual fields, watersheds, or irrigation projects (Bastiaanssen et al., 2005, 2002).
 Validation using water balances at the watershed scale is difficult in rainfed systems in arid and semi-arid environments, since streamflow as a percentage of precipitation is often within the error of ET estimated by any method.
 Water balance validation is more feasible in surface irrigated systems, where inflows and outflows are large relative to ET (Bastiaanssen et al., 2002).